-Budgeted cost: £38,972
+Budgeted cost: £46,680

 Activity Evidence that supports this approach Challenge number(s) addressed High quality one to one and small group support through subject specialist intervention and St. Francis de Sales provision.
 On average, one to one tuition is very effective at improving pupil outcomes.
 One to one tuition is an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas.
 1, 3, 4 Introduction of Personalised Learning Programmes for all students to reflect on previous learning that are completed as homework tasks.
 Providing feedback is well-evidenced and has a high impact on learning outcomes.
 Effective feedback tends to focus on the task, subject and self-regulation strategies: it provides specific information on how to improve Homework and has a positive impact on average attainment, particularly with pupils in secondary schools.
-1, 3, 4, 6 Academic mentoring.
+1, 3, 5 Academic mentoring.
 On average, mentoring appears to have a small positive impact on academic outcomes.
 Some studies have found more positive impacts for pupils from disadvantaged backgrounds, and for non-academic outcomes such as attitudes to school, attendance and behaviour.
 1, 4.
-Introduction of LORIC Years 7 - 9.
-LORIC (Leadership, Organisation, Resilience, Initiative and Communication) - the skills that are developed through the Edge programme and through the core Character resources.
-It allows students to develop these skills experientially and provides them with an evidenced record of their achievements.
-1, 5

-Inclusion in the enrichment and opportunities programme of targeted revision classes On average, revision of taught content is very effective at improving pupil outcomes.
-Revision is targeted to pupils that are identified as having low prior attainment or are struggling in particular areas.
-1, 3, 4 Provision of learning resources and revision materials.
+Bounce Forward Y7-9 Students develop skills of resilience and self- confidence through the programme and resources.
+It allows students to develop these skills experientially.
+1, 5 Inclusion in the programme of On average, revision of taught content is very effective at improving pupil outcomes.
+Revision is 1, 3, 5 targeted revision targeted to pupils that are identified as having low prior attainment or are struggling in particular areas.
+Provision of learning resources and revision materials.
 Pupils from lower socioeconomic households are less likely to be able to afford the cost of learning resources.
-1, 3.
-Provision of electronic devices so all students can access the digital curriculum.
+1, 3 Provision of electronic devices so all students can access the digital curriculum.
 Pupils from lower socioeconomic households are less likely to be able to afford the cost of learning digital equipment.
-1, 3.
+1, 3